peng225/sorting_hat/README.md

 # Sorting Hat

-Sorting Hat is a tool, inspired by [this blog post](https://qiita.com/matsulib/items/bd50af2e2bc1e48522cd), to decide the team assignment of people.
+Sorting Hat is a tool to decide the team assignment of people.

 ## What kind of problem does Sorting Hat solve?